Hiking Trails & Open Spaces

 Click here to view the Peterborough Conservation Commission Trail Guide, which is an excellent resource for those looking to explore the best trails Peterborough has to offer.
 Click here for more information about our very active Conservation Commission.

-See below for more information about Peterborough's numerous trail offerings.
+See below for more information about Peterborough's numerous trail offerings, or click here for the GIS-enabled trail tour.
 The fascinating conservation histories of many of the below areas can be found on the 'Conservation Success Stories' section of the History of the Open Space Committee page.

 Administered by the US Army Corps of Engineers, this facility is named after the famous composer and concert pianist, Edward Alexander MacDowell.
 In 1907 his wife, Marian, established the MacDowell Colony for artists.
 Encompassing 1,198 acres, MacDowell Dam provides ample space for hiking, picnicking, fishing, equestrian trails, biking, and boating.
 Sheltered picnic area and playground make it great for families.
 Day use only.
 Free admission.Casalis Forest